-The process of distillation allows for separating volatile and nonvolatile solutions in a solvent.
+Solvent recovery systems use the process of distillation, which separates volatile and nonvolatile solutions in a solvent.
 The solution is boiled and the vapors are condensed back into liquid in a separate tank, very similar to how a vapor degreaser works.
-The various constituents of solvents and contaminated soils boil at different temperatures: typically oils and soils are much higher than solvents.
-A good example of this is paint thinner which is used to clean paint off paint guns and parts; the solvent will boil at much lower temperatures than paint so boiling the mix will result in condensed pure solvent in a separated tank and the paint sludge components in another tank.
+The various constituents of the solvent and contaminants each boil at different temperatures: typically oils and soils are much higher than solvents.
+A good example of this is paint thinner which is used to clean paint off paint guns and parts; the solvent boils at a much lower temperature than paint, so boiling the mix will result in condensed pure solvent in one tank and paint sludge components in another tank.
 A solvent recycling machine is also sometimes called a paint thinner recycler.

 Simple vs. Fractional Distillation and How to Separate Multiple Solvents

-The above description and solvent recycling example is of simple distillation which aims to separate 1 solvent in solution and recovers the “majority” of the solvent in solution.
+The above description and solvent recycling example is of simple distillation which aims to separate one solvent in solution and recovers the majority of the solvent in solution.
 Simple distillation entails condensing hot boiled vapors directly from the boiling tank of the solvent recycler.
-Because the condensing occurs directly near the boil “sump” only 1 volatile solvent can be recovered and the purity of the solvent may contain very small amounts of non-volatile contaminants carried with the boiling, volatile vapors.
-The process is that of vapor degreasers.
+Because the condensing occurs directly near the boil “sump,” only one volatile solvent can be recovered and the purity of the solvent may contain very small amounts of non-volatile contaminants carried with the boiling, volatile vapors.
+This is the same process used by vapor degreasers.
 While recovery of a single volatile solvent can reach 99%+, there are times when higher recoveries are necessary.

 When higher purity recovery or two or more volatile components (ie. water and isopropyl alcohol) require separation, fractional distillation is required.
-Fractional distillation uses a reflux column between the boiling tank and the condenser coils to achieve higher purity solvent recovery and separating different volatile solvents.
-This process can achieve 99% solvent recovery and solvent purities of over 99.9% often required for electronic / PCB manufacturing, medical device and aerospace applications.
+Fractional distillation uses a reflux column between the boiling tank and the condenser coils to achieve higher purity solvent recovery and separation of different volatile solvents.
+This process can achieve 99% solvent recovery and solvent purities of over 99.9%, often required for electronic / PCB manufacturing, medical device and aerospace applications.

 Vacuum Assisted Distillation

-Pulling a vacuum on the distillation column and chamber can be required for higher boiling and heavier than air (higher vapor density than 29 AMU – atomic mass units) solvents such as xylenes, CFCs, etc. vs. lighter than air acetones, MEK (Methyl ethyl ketone / butanone), MPK (Methyl n-Propyl Ketone), alcohols, etc.
+Putting a vacuum on the distillation column and chamber can be required for higher boiling and heavier-than-air (higher vapor density than 29 AMU – atomic mass units) solvents such as xylenes, CFCs, etc. vs. lighter-than-air acetones, MEK (Methyl ethyl ketone / butanone), MPK (Methyl n-Propyl Ketone), alcohols, etc.

 Used Solvent Recovery System and Recycling Waste Solvent Benefits